mareloraby/ArabicNLPProject/README.md

 All the experiments are avaialble in [Experiments Directory](./Experiments).
 The model that achieved the highest accuracy is MARBERT.
 Its notebook is available in [MARBERT.ipynb](/MARBERT.ipynb) with some added inference examples in the end.

+If you wish to experiment with other models or redo an experiment, you can simply open the Jupyter notebook in Google Colab or Kaggle, connect to a GPU, and paste the desired model path from Hugging Face into the ```model_path``` parameter.
+Run all the cells if you don't wish to adjust any more parameters and dataset will be automatically imported, processed, and the model will be fine-tuned on the dataset and evaluated.